 Here are two things that you can try to play the Unsupported video formats.
-Both work pretty well and you can opt any of them as per your convenience.
+Both work pretty well and you can opt any of them at your convenience.

-Essentially installing the codecs that are needed to play the video will help to make the video format supported, so that it can be played without any issues.
+Installing the codec pack on Windows 10 that is needed to play the video will help to make the video format supported so that it can be played without any issues.
 While you could identify the video codec that you need and download then install it specifically, an easier option is to download some of the more comprehensive codec packs that are out there – such as the K-Lite Codec Pack.

-Once the codec is installed, you should be able to play the video on any media player.
+Once the codec is installed, you will be able to play the video on any media player.
 The only caveat is that typically the video will be decoded using software – which will be processor-intensive.
-Slower PCs may struggle with high-quality2 videos when using software decoding.
+Slower PCs may struggle with high-quality videos when using software decoding.

 Instead of installing codecs or a codec pack, another similar option is to install media players that have built-in additional codecs.
 The most popular one right now is VLC Media Player, due to the fact that it can play practically any video format you throw its way.